Resources

 These 12g packets are formulated to thicken 4 ounces of liquid to a moderately thick (honey) consistency, providing a convenient solution for those requiring Level 3 thickness of their beverages.

-Recommended Products: Cognitive Support & Organization Aids
+Cognitive Support & Organization Aids

 Designed to reduce sensory overload, these comfortable earplugs help you stay focused in loud or distracting environments.